Brian O Brien, Director, Architect

 He believes that sustainability should enhance living and that, properly designed, our buildings can make being in tune with nature cost effective and delightful.
 In keeping with this ethos, he introduced the Living Building Challenge to Ireland in 2010 and currently is chair of the Living Building Institute of Ireland.
 Along with the Energy Research Group UCD he was for many years a lecturer in the professional CPD programme for architects on sustainability.

-Brian lectures in DIT Dublin and has published many articles and papers.
+Brian lectures and has published many articles and papers.
 He is a regular speaker at conferences on sustainability in the built environment, in Ireland and abroad.
 He has won awards for his designs, teaching and championing of green design and recently received a prestigious Hero of Living Buildings Award from the Living Futures Institute in the USA.

 He represents Solearth on several European Commission funded research project involving many European agencies and universities in developing low energy active window suitable for all of Europes climate zones and SWIP a project researching ways to improve the integration of wind power and architecture in European cities.